canonical/cloud-init/doc/rtd/reference/datasources/nocloud.rst

-This will cause NoCloud to fetch all data from a URL based on YOUR_SERIAL_NUMBER as seen in :file:`/sys/class/dmi/id/chassis_serial_number` (kenv on FreeBSD) from http://10.10.0.1:8000/YOUR_SERIAL_NUMBER/ after the network initialisation is complete.
+This will cause NoCloud to fetch all data from a URL based on YOUR_SERIAL_NUMBER as seen in :file:`/sys/class/dmi/id/chassis_serial_number` (kenv on FreeBSD) from http://10.10.0.1:8000/YOUR_SERIAL_NUMBER/ after the network initialization is complete.

 Example: Creating a disk